Vertebrate Animals Section

 References

 This guidance is based on Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals (Policy) and federal requirements.
-The PHS Policy incorporates the standards in the Guide for the Care and Use of Laboratory Animals (PDF) and the U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research and Training, and requires that euthanasia be conducted according to the AVMA Guidelines for the Euthanasia of Animals Link to External Site (PDF).
+The PHS Policy incorporates the standards in the Guide for the Care and Use of Laboratory Animals and the U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research and Training, and requires that euthanasia be conducted according to the AVMA Guidelines for the Euthanasia of Animals.
 Additional background information and references are available on the OLAW website.

 Content Questions: E-mail OLAW